nithishakumar/UnitySmartCopy/README.md

 ## Observed Behavior

-### When copying from a prefab stage, if the prefab stage is closed before pasting serialized values, all object references within the prefab are not valid anymore since they're destroyed, so they're not pasted.

-### When copying from a prefab stage, if the prefab stage is not closed before pasting serialized values, the object references pasted refer to the original prefab they're copied from

-Verdict: they second case shouldn't be true.

-### When copying from a prefab stage, if any component refers to a root prefab object, the default Unity Copy/Paste Component functionality maps the root object to the current object, however smart copy doesn't.
+When copying from a prefab stage, if a component refers to a function in itself and is attached to the root prefab object, the default Unity Copy/Paste Component functionality maps the root object to the current object, however smart copy doesn't.
 However, when any component refers to a non-root prefab object, both SmartCopy and Unity's Copy/Paste component functionality don't map object references.

 ## Installation